centerionware/vibercoder/BUILD_NATIVE.md

     ```bash
     npm run build:docker
     ```
-    This command will tag the image as `vibecode:latest`.
+    This command will tag the image as `aide:latest`.

 2.  **Run the Container:**
     Once the build is complete, run the container:
     ```bash
-    docker run -d -p 8080:80 vibecode:latest
+    docker run -d -p 8080:80 aide:latest
     ```

-3.  **Access VibeCode:**
+3.  **Access AIDE:**
     Open your web browser and navigate to `http://localhost:8080`.
-You should see the VibeCode application running, served by the Nginx container.
+You should see the AIDE application running, served by the Nginx container.